The Story of Tấm and Cám: Revenge

 Later, when Tấm has returned to the palace, Cám asks Tấm about her beauty secret.
 Tấm does not answer, but instead asks back: "Do you want to be beautiful?
 I'll help you!"

 Cám immediately agrees.
 Tấm tells her to jump down a hole and she does so.
 Tấm then commands the royal soldiers to pour boiling water onto her, killing Cám and using her corpse to make a fermented sauce (in the same way fish sauce is made).
 Tấm then sends the sauce to her stepmother, saying it is a gift from Cám.

 The stepmother believes so and eats it every day.
 One day, a crow flies by the stepmother's house and rests on her roof and cries out:

 "Delicious!
 The mother is eating her own daughter's flesh!
 Is there any left?
 Give me some."

 (Original: "Ngon ngỏn ngòn ngon!
 Mẹ ăn thịt con, có còn xin miếng.")

 The stepmother becomes angry, but, when she finally reaches the bottom of the jar, she discovers a skull inside.
 Realizing it is Cám's, the stepmother immediately dies of shock.

 Variations

 Variations of the story exist but still maintain the main points.
+For instance, in variants from the Kinh people, stories from the northern part differ from tales collected in the southern part, wherein the heroine is called Cam.

 Some versions of the story implies that Cám is also involved in abusing Tấm while others suggest that Cám is indifferent about her mother's abusive nature towards her half-sister.

 There are also some versions where the step-mother and Cám are eating the goby when Tấm arrives home and the two laugh when Tấm's realizes who they were eating.